Tutorial: hledger basics

 $ hledger register assets

-The account name argument above is an example of a query expression, a search pattern which restricts a report to a subset of the data.
-In this way you can make very precise queries.
+The account name argument above is an example of a query, a search pattern which restricts a report to a subset of the data.
+In this way you can make reports focussed on just the data you care about.

-Note that it is a case-insensitive regular expression which matches anywhere inside the account name.
+Note that the argument is a case-insensitive regular expression which matches anywhere inside the account name.
 So "e" would match both expenses and assets.

-Multiple query arguments are ANDed and ORed together in a fixed way - follow the link for details.
-Basically queries on the same field are ORed, and queries on different fields are ANDed.
+Multiple query arguments are usually combined as follows: queries on the same field are ORed, and queries on different fields are ANDed.
+See the linked query doc for more details.

 Run the following examples and make sure they make sense, consulting the manual as needed.